qwerty1423/no-autopilot-mod/README.md

 steps

-1. clone the repo, cd no-autopilot-mod
+1. clone the repo, cd no-autopilot-mod, checkout a release version.
 2. create /Libs folder next to source code
 3. copy dependencies into /Libs folder from game files. (mainly in /Nuclear Option/NuclearOption_Data/Managed). the list is in the `.csproj`.
 4. `dotnet build -c Release`

 releases >3.13.3 reproducible (probably).
-Getting the correct versions of the dlls shouldn't be too difficult, but I might look into using stripped game dlls later.
+Getting the correct versions of the dlls might be difficult.
+You also have to clone the repo and checkout the correct version.